-If you would like to create a new chocolate bar – how would you approach this task?
-Depending on your skills and experience you would start with an analysis of existing chocolate bars in the market, track their prices and positioning to identify areas for differentiation of a new brand.
+If you would like to create a new chocolate bar, how would you approach this task?
+Depending on your skills and experience, you would start with an analysis of existing chocolate bars in the market, then track their prices and positioning to identify areas for new brand differentiation.

 It turns out that if you apply this framework to chocolate bars you discover that customers “hire” chocolate bars for completely different reasons.
 While Bounty is hired as a sweet delight that melts in your mouth, Snickers is hired by customers as a substitute for a real meal.
-Therefore the experience of eating a Snickers is different and consists of biting and chewing that gives you the impression you are eating something real.
+Therefore, the experience of eating a Snickers is different and consists of biting and chewing, which gives you the impression you are eating a real meal.

-The insights uncovered with this approach are certainly not groundbreaking in itself and with thorough user research, interviews and observations this could have been uncovered as well.
-The essence of such an approach is from my perspective that it reframes the problem of developing products customers want.
-Instead of focusing solely on customers and demographic segmentations, the jobs-to-be-done framework focuses solely on their intentions, motives and usage.
+The insights uncovered with this approach are certainly not groundbreaking in themselves.
+Via traditional user research, interviews and observations the same conclusions could have been uncovered.
+The value of such an approach, however, is from my perspective that it reframes the approach to developing products that customers want.
+Instead of focusing solely on customers and demographic segmentations, the jobs-to-be-done framework focuses solely on customer intentions, motives and usage.

 If you would like to know more about the jobs to be done framework, I highly recommend Episode 19 of the Asymco Podcast “The Critical Path”

 with an interview with Bob Moesta, one of the researchers behind this idea.
 If you don’t have time to listen to this podcast these articles should help you to further understand the ideas behind this approach.